kennyparsons/gitbak/README.md

 ## Notes
 - The backup directory must be an existing Git repository.
-- Only the `backup` command is implemented.
 - Absolute paths are required in `gitbak.json`.
 Do not use `~` or relative paths.

 ## Inspiration
-Wanting to make a more extensible and flexible tool for managing dotfiles, I created GitBak.
-It is inspired by the stupid simple usage of alias and git commands from coworkers, as well as the simplicity of tools like `mackup`.

-However, a core need for gitbak is more control over what gets backed up and how.
-Also, as of the time of release, `mackup` *only* symlinks files, which can be problematic for some use cases. `Gitbak` solves this by simply copying the configured directories/files to the specified repo. `Mackup` also does not assume the use of a git repo for version control, which is a key feature of GitBak.
+I built GitBak because I wanted a more flexible way to manage my dotfiles.
+I was inspired by the simplicity of tools like `mackup`, but I wanted more control over what gets backed up and how.
+For example, I wanted to be able to simply copy files instead of symlinking them, which can be problematic in some cases.
+GitBak also requires a Git repository for version control, which is a key feature.

+Thanks to some awesome coworkers for the inspiration and starting point to build on.